UX Design

 I began my design process by creating a skeleton of the application’s main pages to establish their layouts.
 During my research, users indicated that Earnings Per Hour would be one of the most important features for them in my app, so I made it the most prominent element on the Analytics page.
 Similarly, I made Total Miles Driven the most prominent element on the Mileage page.

-High-fidelity wireframes
+High-fidelity mockups

 For the high-fidelity prototypes, my main focus was maintaining a consistent visual design across the entire app.
 Because I wasn’t working with any premade design system or library (other than iconography), this was challenging when visualizing different types of information such as earnings analytics vs. mileage.
+Continuously testing with my users and collecting feedback was integral to my design process.

 Analytics